Randy MacDonald: Mid 1990s

-He only ran one race the next year, finishing 23rd at Watkins Glen.
+MacDonald only ran one race the next year, finishing 23rd at Watkins Glen.
 In 1996, he declared for NASCAR Winston Cup Rookie of the Year honors, and ran three races for Triad Motorsports, his best finish a 24th at Pocono Raceway, but was unable to make a serious challenge for the top Rookie honor.
-He also made his Craftsman Truck Series debut that year, finishing thirtieth at North Wilkesboro Speedway for Manison Motorsports.
+He also made his Craftsman Truck Series debut that year, finishing thirtieth at North Wilkesboro Speedway for Mansion Motorsports.

 In 1997, MacDonald debuted his Truck team at Homestead-Miami Speedway, finishing 25th after suffering mechanical failure.
 He ran ten races the next year for Dick Greenfield, MB Motorsports, and K Automotive Racing, posting an eighth place run for Greenfield at Flemington Speedway.
 He also made his most recent attempt at a Cup race, when he missed the field at Martinsville in the No. 85 sponsored by Big Daddy's BBQ Sauce.
 He began 1999 hoping to run full-time with Greenfield, but sponsorship opportunities did not come through, and he ran three races with Marty Walsh and Rick Ware.